ghc-proposals/ghc-proposals/proposals/0522-or-patterns.rst

       B
       C) -> 1

 This is an artifact of the layout rule and is not intended to be used.
-It could even be made into a syntax error.

 When disallowing the unparenthesized syntax ``p1; p2``, we do not see much advantage of the ``;`` separator over the ``|`` separator, except that the unparenthesized syntax could be added some time in the future.